-I'm Rachel Mae, country singer-songwriter, #GrandOleOpryGonnaBe and host of the Opry Dreamer Podcast, the weekly show devoted to supporting and encouraging aspiring country artists
+I'm Rachel Mae, country singer-songwriter, #GrandOleOpryGonnaBe and host of the Opry Dreamer Podcast, the show devoted to supporting and encouraging aspiring country artists

 as they chase their Opry dreams!